What You Should Know About Sovereign Bonds

 Foreign issued sovereign bonds are easiest purchased via exchange-traded funds (ETFs).
 Sovereign bond ETFs enable investors to purchase sovereign bonds in an equity form that can be easily traded on U.S. stock exchanges.
 These diversified ETFs typically hold a number of bonds at various maturities and provide a more stable investment than individual sovereign bonds.

-- Sovereign bonds are debt securities issued by national governments in either a local currency or an international currency, like the U.S. dollar or euro.
+- Sovereign bonds are debt securities issued by national governments in either local currency or international currency, like the U.S. dollar or euro.